EDUnter/online-tournament/README.md

 tournament, limits on the number of participants and sponsor logos while competitors can apply to participate and enter the results of their encounters.

-## 🔖 Layout

 ## :memo: License

 This project is under the MIT license.
 See the [LICENSE](LICENSE.md) file for more details.

 ---

-Made by ♥ edunter :wave:
+Made by edunt3r with ♥  :wave: